-Reimagining Life’s Chemical Engines
+Reimagining life’s chemical engines

 Flavins are effective catalysts in part because of their low redox potentials.
 Burrows, an expert in DNA damage, knew that 8-oxo-7,8-dihydroguanine possessed a redox potential closer to a flavin’s than to those of canonical bases.
 So she and Nguyen incorporated the damaged base into synthetic DNA or RNA strands that contained a nearby thymine dimer, another type of DNA damage.
 With exposure to ultraviolet light, the modified guanine catalyzed cleavage of the thymine dimer, thereby repairing the damage.

 “I’d gotten used to the idea that any changes in the structure of DNA that could cause mutations are ‘damage’ and are bad, but that’s an outlook based on life as we know it today,” Burrows says.
-“I’m starting to think that chemical modifications of bases could have been very useful 4 billion years ago,” before proteins were around to do biochemistry, she says.
+“I’m starting to think that chemical modifications of bases could have been very useful 4 billion years ago,” before proteins emerged, she says.

 Burrows says the next steps will be to try to evolve the possible proto-flavin further in the lab, examine reaction conditions for the repair process that are more plausible for a primordial Earth, and explore reactivity of other modified bases.

 “If RNA catalysis predated protein catalysis, then what predated the enzyme cofactors that endow these [protein] biopolymers with their breadth of function?” asks Steven E. Rokita, who studies nucleic acid reactivity at the University of Maryland, College Park.
-Burrows’ and Nguyen’s work “presents a fascinating challenge to those interested in prebiotic chemistry and the RNA world,” an early period of life on Earth based on RNA instead of DNA, he says.
+Burrows and Nguyen’s work “presents a fascinating challenge to those interested in prebiotic chemistry and the RNA world,” he says.
 Moreover, the study also finds a beneficial function for a common type of DNA damage, he adds.

 Join the conversation